drobilica/shipit/README.md

 ## Overview
 Drobilica ShipIt is a pioneering web-based application enabling direct file sharing between devices.
 Operating entirely client-side, it emulates functionalities similar to Apple's AirDrop, offering a streamlined, serverless file transfer process.
 This application is particularly designed for simplicity, security, and speed.

+## User stories

+- Web interface UI in tailwind css
+- There are no logging or registration as much as possible should be handled client side
+- User #1 should be able to click on the button receieve on PC when he visits an website drobilica.com/shipit
+- Upon clicking on the website QR code unique should be generated
+- User #2 should be able to scan that code trough camera on his phone
+- Upon scanning user should be led to and page drobilica.com/shipit and trade box should be opened where user #1 and user #2 can exchange files
+- There should be two trade in boxes like in a game.
+Both users should be able to upload things on his side of the trade.
+Upload shouldn't done to the server but rather files should be kept in local storage of the browser for each user.
+Upon exiting the page all files should be dropped
+- Comms between them and file share should be done with new web technologies like webRTC for direct file transfers
+- There should be a list of uploaded items of each user. and next to it there should be a download button.
+- That's it

 ## Key Features
 - **Serverless Architecture**: All functionalities are client-side, eliminating reliance on backend servers.
 - **Peer-to-Peer File Sharing**: Leverages WebRTC for direct, real-time file transfers between users.